Harshit-Dhanwalkar/NexusView/README.md

 - [ ] Fix graph zooming
 - [ ] Fix graph panning
-- [ ] "Show Images" toggle for grpah mode link doesn't work (but work for tag mode)
+- [ ] "Show Images" toggle for graph mode link doesn't work (but work for tag mode)
 - [ ] "Show Orphans" unexpected behavior
 - [ ] Fix Focus on Node (re-center and zoom on selected node)
-- [ ] Grpah mode link and tag in one with toggle
+- [ ] Graph mode link and tag in one with toggle
+- [ ] Graph Search `Next` and `Previous` buttons are doing unexpected behavior

 - [ ] **Graph Interaction and Visualization Enhancements:**
   - [ ] Colors based on file type/tags